Runtime Observability

 Logs should not be the only way to discover registered routes, queue depth, or scheduler state.
 Use route lists, metrics, inspects, and Lighthouse for those surfaces.

-Run the scheduler with the temporary short interval from Reports Daily Schedule when testing locally.
+Run the combined App with the temporary short interval from Reports Daily Schedule when testing locally.
+Separate scheduler and worker processes require a shared queue backend.

 Expected evidence: